 A kidney transplant is used to treat kidney failure (end-stage kidney disease), a condition in which your kidneys can function at only a fraction of normal capacity.
-People with end-stage kidney disease need either to have waste removed from their bloodstream (dialysis) or a kidney transplant to stay alive.
+Patients suffering from Kidney Failure have to under dialysis atleast 2-3 times in a week or they have to find a suitable donor and then proceed for kidney transplant surgery.

 Common causes of end-stage kidney disease include: